Industrial Noise & Vibration Centre

 burner combustion head noise control

-The cause of complaints about environmental noise levels was traced to this dual fuel burner on a Heinz site.
-The company contacted us to assess the noise control options as the conventional palliative noise control techniques for this sort of problem involve fitting large silencers into the stack and converting the boiler house into an acoustic enclosure – eye-wateringly expensive with extensive down-time (which would have caused serious production problems).
+The cause of complaints about environmental noise levels was traced to this dual fuel burner boiler on a Heinz site.
+The company contacted us to assess the noise control options as the conventional palliative noise control techniques for this sort of problem involve fitting large silencers into the stack and converting the boiler house into an acoustic enclosure – eye-wateringly expensive with extensive downtime (which would have caused serious production problems).

 The source was diagnosed as a 116Hz low frequency “drone” – a very common type of burner noise control problem – with a stunning simple alternative solution that comprised a set of aerodynamic modifications that fitted inside the combustion head.
 The initial trials were conducted using an adapted yoghurt pot fitted inside the burner head – as far as we know, this is the only known yoghurt-based noise control application… The modified pot reduced the drone by 16dB, completely eliminating the problem.
-The cost?
-Less than £2k with a down-time of a few hours (aluminium version of the yoghurt pot).
-This new approach and technology can be an incredibly cost effective solution to many burner or combustion noise problems.

 Drying oven combustion head noise control